Research

 -

-Instead of computing the Voronoi diagram or the straight skeleton, we ask the reversed question: Given a tessellation of the plane into polygonal cells - is this a straight skeleton or a Voronoi diagram of some input?
+We ask the reversed question of computing the Voronoi diagram or the straight skeleton of some input.
+That is, given a tessellation of the plane into polygonal cells - is this the straight skeleton or the Voronoi diagram of some input?
 And if yes, can we (efficiently) reconstruct the input?
 And how can we (efficiently) determine the set of all possible inputs, in case that the reconstruction is not unique?
-These questions are partly motivated by biology but also have theoretical and practical implications in computational geometry.

 -